 6. Explain How A Chess Game Ends

-After you explained about each chess pieces moves and the special rules now it is the time to explain your kid how a chess game ends.
+After you explained each chess piece’s moves and the special rules now it is time to explain to your kid how a chess game ends.

 - So a chess game basically ends in three ways: Win, Lose or Draw.